fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/segments.rst

       altitude: 0.
       mach: 0.

-Mass loss without fuel consumption
+Mass change without fuel consumption
 ----------------------------------

 .. versionadded:: 1.8.2

 Using :code:`delta_mass` allows to simulate a fuel consumption equivalent to the mass loss.

-For cases where mass loss should be simulated without fuel consumption, it is possible to set to :code:`False` the parameter :code:`fuel_is_consumed`.
+For cases where mass variation should be simulated without fuel consumption, it is possible to set to :code:`False` the parameter :code:`fuel_is_consumed`.

 **Example:**